Capita Education Software Solutions is a trading name of

 Note: For the Punch-out XML010_BASDA XQuery you will need to set up an IUM conversion for the Vat (BASDA_VAT).

 There may need to be a different ‘XQuery Project’ which is similar to an XSLT transform to convert the order in to the format expected.
 Typically there is a variation in the header of the order; some suppliers may require data in addition to user name and password be passed.
-Any variation needs to be completed by Capita staff, however once we have it working for one school, the model can be used by all customers who choose to use that supplier.
+Any variation needs to be completed by ESS staff, however once we have it working for one school, the model can be used by all customers who choose to use that supplier.

 Transmission Type – Select the transmission type to be used – HTTP / FTP / SFTP

 The best advice for contracted partners is that they should consider implementing cXML Punch out and ordering.
-If partners choose to do this then they Capita will be happy to work with them to overcome configurational issues.
+If partners choose to do this then they ESS will be happy to work with them to overcome configurational issues.
 Experience to date suggests that there will be an amount of emails exchanged prior to a working system emerging.